manikajan123/PhotoUploader_MM/README.md

 http://localhost:3000/display to see the List of File Names uploaded <br />

 # Images Stored  <br />
-Images uploaded stored in uploads file.  <br />
+Images uploaded is  stored locally  in folder uploads.  <br />